Miltiades: Tyrant of the Thracian Chersonese

 Around 555 BC, Miltiades the Elder left Athens to establish a colony on the Thracian Chersonese (now the Gallipoli Peninsula), setting himself up as a semi-autonomous tyrant under the protection of Athens.
 Meanwhile, despite alleged rumors that abounded that his father had been murdered by the city leaders, Miltiades the Younger rose through the ranks of Athens to become eponymous archon under the rule of the Peisistratid tyrant Hippias in 524/23 BC.

 Miltiades the Elder was childless, so when he died around 520 BC, his nephew Stesagoras inherited the tyranny of the Chersonese.
-Four years later (516 BC), Stesagoras met his death by an axe to the head, the tyrant of Athens Hippias sent Miltiades the Younger to claim his brother's lands.
+Four years later (516 BC), Stesagoras met his death by an axe to the head, the tyrant of Athens Hippias sent Miltiades the Younger to claim his uncle's lands.
 Stesagoras's reign had been tumultuous, full of revolts often led by the native Dolonci, who after the death of Miltiades the Elder were no longer inclined to serve under Greek rule.
-Wishing to achieve stronger control over his lands than his brother had, Miltiades feigned mourning for his brother's death.
+Wishing to achieve stronger control over his lands than his uncle had, Miltiades feigned mourning for his uncle’s death.
 When the men of rank from the Chersonese came to console him, he imprisoned them.
 He then ensured his power by employing 500 troops.
 He also made an alliance with King Olorus of Thrace by marrying his daughter, Hegesipyle.